kruz1337/CS16-NST-Weapons-Remake/README.md

 ### Some Infos:
 - If you set "reload" value to "1" player will be able to shoot until the ammo runs out.
 - If you increase "speed" value, player speed will increase while holding that NST weapon.
-- If you increase "knockback" value,
+- If you increase "knockback" value, enemy will you shoot is knocked back.
+-